nehawadodkar/AWS-DVA-Exam-Prep/DVA_Notes_ElasticBeanStalk.md

 - `.ebextensions` is for **custom configs**, not container definitions.
 - `eb config` → updates environment settings, does not define containers.
 - ECS console → Not used when deploying through Elastic Beanstalk.
 - Elastic Beanstalk automatically handles **load balancing, scaling, and monitoring**.

+## Elastic Beanstalk .ebextensions Use Case

+- **Purpose:** Automate environment configuration during deployment.
+- **Example Use Case:**
+  - Install additional software or packages on EC2 instances.
+  - Create custom directories or config files.
+  - Set environment variables or run commands at deployment.